Keyfactor/godaddy-caplugin/docsource/configuration.md

 3. **GoDaddy API Key**

     The GoDaddy AnyCA REST plugin uses the [GoDaddy API](https://developer.godaddy.com/doc/endpoint/certificates) to perform all certificate operations.
 GoDaddy offers an environment for testing (OTE) and an environment for production use (Production).
 To configure the plugin, follow the [official GoDaddy documentation](https://developer.godaddy.com/getstarted) to create a [production API key](https://developer.godaddy.com/keys).
-To configure the AnyCA REST Gateway, you'll need the following parameters handy:
+To configure the , you'll need the following parameters handy:

     * API URL (https://api.godaddy.com or https://api.ote-godaddy.com)
     * API Key